West Breifne: First 1419–1424

 The most significant of the rivalries was between the O'Rourkes of Dromahair, those based in the capital, and the O'Rourkes of Carrigallen.
 This rivalry would see the kingdom split between "East Breifne O'Rourke" (North Leitrim) and "West Breifne O'Rourke" (South Leitrim) at least twice.
-The first from 1419 to 1424, following the death of King Aedh buidhe.
+The first was from 1419 to 1424, following the death of King Aedh Buidhe.
 Aedh's brother, Tadhg, was chosen to succeed his brother as King, however in southern Leitrim, Art O'Rourke, son of King Tadhg na gCaor (1352–1376), was elected king with the support of the Tellach Dunchada, the Mac Raghnaill.
-At his inauguration, Tadhg had declared himself "king of all Breifne" and as a result Eoghan O'Reilly, king of East Breifne, threw his support behind Art O'Rourke and moved soldiers into Carrigallen.
+At his inauguration, Tadhg had declared himself "king of all Breifne" and as a result, Eoghan O'Reilly, king of East Breifne, threw his support behind Art O'Rourke and moved soldiers into Carrigallen.
 Beset with problems back home just months later, the O'Reilly withdrew support for Art and his rebellion collapsed.
 West Breifne was more or less completely under the control of Tadhg by the end of 1420 and Art was in exile, however it would take until 1424 for Art to finally submit to Tadhg.